Having “fun” and maintaining a strong mental game are two of the most important FUNdaMENTALs of pool.

 The following videos provide an excellent overview of the most important fundamentals:

-Here is a video demonstration of the generally-recommended pendulum stroke:
+Here is a video covering the “best practices” for a “good” stroke:

 Good drills for learning to improve your stroke, aim, and alignment are demonstrated in the following video:

 Proper visual alignment is a critically important fundamental of pool.
 For more info, see the “vision center” visual alignment resource page.